Saving money

 What is a minimum opening deposit for a savings account?

 Each bank has their own policies for minimum deposits needed for opening a savings account, but most require between $25 and $100.
 Although, banks can vary by circumstance.
-Some banks may not require a minimum initial deposit at all and others might require a small amount to open a child’s savings account.
-If you are opening a second savings account tied to your primary account, there may be no minimum requirement.
+Some banks may not require a minimum initial deposit at all and others might require only a small amount.
+If you are opening a second savings account with the same banking institution, there may be no minimum requirement.

 What is the difference between a money order and a cashier’s check?